Bigfoot, weed, and murder: How ‘Sasquatch’ on Hulu reinvents the true-crime documentary

 “What I was really struck by was the visceral fear that I believed was present in all of these stories,” he says.
 “I was less hung up on whether I believe in Bigfoot; it was all about the visceral fear that was present.
 I just sort of had the thought, ‘What if I could find a murder mystery that is somehow intertwined with Sasquatch?’
 That would be a wild thing, and I’ve never seen anything like that.”

-Incredibly, this tall order—which sounds about as unlikely to come upon as an actual Bigfoot sighting—took very little time to fill.
+Incredibly, this tall order—which sounds about as unlikely as an actual Bigfoot sighting—took very little time to fill.

-Rofé reached out to David Holthouse, a gonzo journalist with whom he’d worked on Lorena about helping him find such a story.
+Rofé reached out to David Holthouse, a gonzo journalist with whom he’d worked on Lorena, for help finding such a story.
 Holthouse is known for going off the grid to break stories about methheads, neo-Nazis, and gutter punks.
-He is exactly the sort of person one might approach with such a hard ask.
-So Rofé wasn’t all that surprised when Holthouse immediately responded to his text to say that he happened to have his own murder mystery intertwined with Sasquatch.
+He is exactly the sort of person one might approach with such a hard, bizarre ask.
+So Rofé wasn’t all that surprised when Holthouse immediately responded that he happened to have his own murder mystery intertwined with Sasquatch.

 “If you knew Holthouse,” the director says, “you wouldn’t be surprised either.”

-The story Holthouse had for Rofé is the story that opens up Sasquatch.
-Back in 1993, the journalist was visiting a friend at a cannabis farm in the deep redwoods of what is known as the Emerald Triangle, the largest cannabis-producing region in the United States.
-It’s an area that is also known to many as ground zero for Bigfoot believers, and Holthouse had been taking in stories of encounters all throughout his trip.
-One night, however, he overheard a conversation from a couple of shaken-up workers who were sure they had just come across a trio of torn-apart bodies in the woods—and who fingered Bigfoot as the culprit.
+The story Holthouse had for Rofé is the one that opens up Sasquatch, rendered with entrancing animation.
+Back in 1993, the journalist was visiting a friend at a cannabis farm in the deep redwoods of the Emerald Triangle, the largest cannabis-producing region in the United States.
+It’s an area also known as ground zero for Bigfoot believers, or “Squatchers,” and Holthouse had taken in stories of encounters all throughout his trip.
+One night, however, he overheard a conversation from some shaken-up workers who were sure they had just come across a trio of torn-apart bodies in the woods—and fingered Bigfoot as the culprit.
 Had they actually seen three bodies in the woods?
-Could those people have actually been killed by a Sasquatch?
+Could those bodies have actually been killed by a Sasquatch?
 Or were they victims of a marijuana turf war merely made to look like they were killed by Sasquatch?
 And why weren’t they ever found?

-These questions haunted Holthouse for the 25 years before he mentioned them to Rofé.
-The pair’s subsequent efforts to get some answers resulted in this documentary unlike any other.
+These questions haunted Holthouse for 25 years before he mentioned them to Rofé in 2018.
+The pair’s subsequent efforts to get some answers resulted in a documentary unlike any other.

 Sasquatch is a journey into the dark side of humanity that just happens to involve inhuman creatures whose existence is widely disputed.
 It involves so much more than that, however.
 A few months into the production, Rofé realized the inciting Sasquatch incident had branched out into many fascinating, intersecting topics.
 He’d had no prior awareness about the politics, racial inequity, and imminent danger of the Emerald Triangle, which is said to have the highest missing-person rate of anywhere in the country.
 Suddenly, he was completely submerged in it all—and he came out on the other side changed.

-Although the project ended up going in several directions the filmmaker never would have predicted at the start, it ultimately produced the visceral fear that hooked him in the first place.
+Although the project ended up going in several directions the filmmaker never anticipated at the start, it did indeed ultimately produce the visceral fear that hooked him in the first place.

 “I guess what surprised me most about this whole experience is how afraid I am now to go camping,” he says.

-But is he more afraid of running afoul of a Sasquatch, or getting cut down in a turf war over weed?
+But is he more afraid of running afoul of a Sasquatch, or getting cut down in a marijuana turf war?

 “I think people are what we should all be afraid of.”